theredled/SamplerBox/README.md

 SamplerBox works with the RaspberryPi's built-in soundcard, but it is recommended to use a USB DAC (PCM2704 USB DAC for less than 10€ on eBay is fine) for better sound quality.

-You can use a ready-to-use ISO image from the [Releases](https://github.com/josephernest/SamplerBox/releases) page or do a manual install:

-0. Start with a standard RaspiOS intsall.
-The following steps have been tested with [2021-05-07-raspios-buster-armhf-lite.zip](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/2021-05-07-raspios-buster-armhf-lite.zip).
+0. Start with a standard Rasperry PI OS install.
+The following steps have been tested with Legacy Rasperry Pi OS/Raspbian 11 (Bull's Eye) on RPi 3B

 1. Install the required dependencies (Python-related packages and audio libraries - the current version requires at least Python 3.7):